olliesmith3/udderless/README.md

       - If a customer is not withing the postcode range then allow them to register interest.
       - Send confirmation emails.
       - Accessible to blind and deaf.

+ #### Mapbox

+    - This API has a geocoding tool and a navigation tool
+    - Firstly, I converted the customer addresses to coordinates with the geocoding tool
+    - The coordinates can then be added as waypoints in the navigation tool
+    - This allows a planning of a route for delivery days